UPS Scam Email: Don’t Let a “Delivery Problem” Empty Your Wallet

 The most common UPS scams beyond deliveries

-Delivery scams are the headline, but they’re not the only game.
+Delivery scams are the headline, but not the only game.

 A fraudulent job offer that looks like easy work